Mikael-R/Hello-World/README.md

-# Ol-mundo-
+# Hello World
-Testando as funcionalidades do GIT e aprendendo a utilizá-lo
+> Testando as funcionalidades do GIT e aprendendo a utilizá-lo.
+> Testing GIT features and learning how to use it.